qamarularifin/Project-1/README.md

 - A bootstrap button "btn-primary" was used to style the "check" button
 - A modal was used with a "Mastermind" button which obscured the game board
 - A modal was also used for in game user instructions which pops out when the button is clicked and closes if the close button is clicked

+### Struggles

+- Determining how to move to the next row
+- How to prevent the next row buttons from being clicked
+- How to compare the guesses with the answers algorithm (converting the colors into integers instead)
+- Creating algorithm to determine the gray pegs (correct color, wrong position).
+Initially, using .includes did not work as it does not cater for repeated numbers in the guess and answer array.
+Need to come up with a method which cancels out those guess and answers which have been checked.
+This is done by re-assigning the numbers as a string such as "x"

+### Good to have

+- A scoring system with local storage that can save the points scored
+- Changing the difficulty level i.e, 5 guess pegs instead of 4 guess pegs